No application fees through 2024 for certificates and degrees!

 PSHM 4600: Service Excellence in Health Care: Quality Improvement & Customer Service

 Online Synchronous | Tuesdays, 7-9:45pm | Jan 23-Apr 30 | No class Mar 2-10 (Spring Break); Synchronous class dates: 1/23, 2/6, 3/12, 4/2, 4/16, 4/30.
 All other class meetings are scheduled as asynchronous.

 Explores the concepts and organizational factors that impact service delivery and quality in health care.
 It emphasizes service excellence and resources to improve customer service and quality of services.
 It will also focus on the concepts, theories, practices, tools, and strategies for quality improvement and quality management in health care organizations and in service delivery.
 Prerequisite: Completion of PSHM 3010

-Kevin Jackson | 3 UG credits | Required
+Kevin Jackson | 3 UG Credits

 * The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.